 The Clark Freeport Zone, located next-door to Angeles City, Pampanga, in Central Luzon, is loaded with tourist spots and business opportunity.
-Formerly known as the Clark Special Economic Zone, this facility covers a massive 28,000 hectares of infrastructure formerly constructed by the United States in foregone days when the U.S. maintained a significant military presence in the Philippines; it was then known as Clark Air Base – the largest US air force facility outside of their country.
+This expansive business and fun zone covers a massive 28,000 hectares of infrastructure formerly constructed and maintained by the United States.
+Back in those foregone days, when the U.S. maintained a significant military presence in the Philippines, it was known as Clark Air Base.
+This was the largest US air force facility outside of the United States itself.

 Clark is currently being promoted as a major hub for the Asian operations of various medium-sized and large companies.
 The Clark Development Corp.
 (CDC) is responsible for managing and operating part of the Clark Freeport Zone spanning 2,200 hectares (out of its total territory of 4,400 hectares.)
 The other 2,200 hectares (which encompasses the Diosdado Macapagal International Airport) falls under the jurisdiction of CDC’s subsidiary Clark International Airport Corporation.

 INVESTMENTS DELUGE CLARK

 Over 400 foreign and domestic investors have relocated to or established first-time businesses in the zone.
 They have funneled more than $25 billion worth of investments into the Clark Freeport Zone since the CDC was formed in 1993.
 Investors operating within the zone were responsible for $1 billion in exports in 2006 alone.
 Clark Freeport Zone currently employs more than 55,000 residents of Bulacan, Tarlac and Pampanga, and serves as a vital economic engine for the region.